-The Southeastern Cave Conservancy, Inc. (SCCi) is a tax-exempt not-for-profit 501(c)(3) corporation dedicated to cave acquisition, conservation, and management.
-A group of southeastern cavers formed the SCCi in 1991 and the organization currently has about 800 members.
+The Southeastern Cave Conservancy, Inc. (SCCi) is non-profit organization dedicated to cave conservation, education, and recreation.
+A group of southeastern cavers formed the SCCi in 1991 and the organization currently has over 1,000 members.
 Membership is open to anyone interested in caves and cave conservation.
-The SCCi currently owns or leases 1,453 acres of land in six states, 63 caves, 27 cave preserves, and over $1.7 million in land assets.
+The SCCi currently owns or manages 30 cave preserves on 16,475 acres in six states.
+We own 23 of these cave preserves, representing more than $2 million in land assets.

 We are interested in caves anywhere in the southeastern US that need protection or management for conservation or access reasons.
-The SCCi is particularly interested in caves that are threatened with closure or destruction or those which provide a habitat for endangered species such as the Gray Bat, Tennessee Cave Salamander, or Hart’s Tongue Fern.
+The SCCi is particularly interested in caves that are threatened with closure or destruction or those which provide a habitat for endangered species such as the gray bat, Tennessee cave salamander, or Hart’s Tongue Fern.
 Our mission is to preserve caves and cave environments and to manage them responsibly.